GewelsJI/gewelsji.github.io/_pages/about.md

 <!-- (pronounced: guh-peng jee /ɡə pɛŋ dʒiː/)  -->

-Ge-Peng Ji is a final-year PhD candidate at the School of Computing, Australian National University, advised by [Professor Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en).
+Ge-Peng Ji (🔊pronounced: /ɡə pɛŋ dʒiː/) is a final-year PhD candidate at the School of Computing, Australian National University, advised by [Professor Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en).
 Prior to this, he received his Master's degree from the School of Computer Science at Wuhan University in 2021.
 He has published over 30 peer-reviewed academic papers, with more than 10,000+ citations and an h-index of 24, and holds six Chinese technical patents.
 He regularly serves as a reviewer for top-tier AI journals and conferences, including TPAMI, IJCV, TMI, CVPR, ICCV, and MICCAI.
 He was named to the Stanford/Elsevier Top 2% Scientists List in both 2024 and 2025.

 # 👨‍💻 Research Interests